 Authenticator applications

 This subsection details the MFA applications available to users for logging into FSM.

-The FSM solution will formally support Microsoft Authenticator and DCC recommend this tool.

-Other authenticator apps will also be allowed and should also be compatible, but DCC will not provide any formal support for these, and their use will be entirely at the user's risk.

-In all cases, DCC cannot accept liability should an authenticator app not work as it should, and any recourse for users would be directly towards the providers of those applications
+The DCC recommend Microsoft Authenticator due to the close and extensively proven integration with Microsoft Entra.

+Users are free to use their preferred authenticator apps (such as Google Authenticator).

+The most recent version of any authenticator application should be used.

+Please note that all authenticator applications sit outside the DCC estate, any support will be provided on a reasonable endeavours’ basis, and support will ultimately sit with the provider of the application.

 Single-use codes

 This subsection sets out the routes available to users to obtain a one-time password for logging in to ServiceNow.